-1. Uncertainty in Government Policies – Change in government policies is unpredictable sometimes and it may have an adverse effect on FDIs.
+1. Uncertainty in Government Policies – Change in government policies is sometimes unpredictable and may adversely affect FDIs.
 Policy changes can either be in the home country of the investor, for example, the policy changes by the US government (as mentioned earlier).
-Or they can be in the host country, for example, experts have predicted that FDI inflow to the UK after Brexit will reduce.
+Or they can be in the host country; for example, experts have predicted that FDI inflow to the UK after Brexit will reduce.

-2. Loss of Domestic Investment – As overseas investment gets more and more lucrative to investors, the domestic country loses out on domestic capital and this will have an adverse effect on it’s GDP, employment, etc.
+2. Loss of Domestic Investment – As overseas investment gets more lucrative to investors, the domestic country loses out on domestic capital, adversely affecting its GDP, employment, etc.

 3. The Exploitation of the Resources of Host Countries – This usually happens when the host country is a developing or underdeveloped economy.
-The investors exploit the human as well as other natural resources without keeping in mind the long-term adverse effect this may have on the host country.
-For example – Underpaying the labor, large-scale deforestation for setting up industries, releasing untreated wastewater into streams/rivers, etc. Although this will benefit the investor, such actions will have unfavorable effects on the host country in the long term.
+The investors exploit the human and other natural resources without considering the long-term adverse effect this may have on the host country, for example, underpaying labor, large-scale deforestation for setting up industries, releasing untreated wastewater into streams/rivers, etc. Although this will benefit the investor, such actions will have unfavorable effects on the host country in the long term.

-4. Risk of the Unknown – Even in the case where the investor possesses rich experience in the industry in which the company operates, this experience might fall flat on its face in a foreign (host) country owing to differences in the culture and preferences of the consumers there.
+4. Risk of the Unknown – Even if the investor possesses rich experience in the company’s industry, this experience might fall flat on its face in a foreign (host) country owing to differences in the culture and preferences of the consumers there.
 Hence, detailed and comprehensive market research of the target demographic is imperative before deciding on foreign investment.

-With the growing emphasis on the concept of a global village, where the different corners of the world can be connected with the internet, such arrangements of FDI is only expected to grow in numbers and volume.
-FDIs can take the form of mergers, acquisitions, Joint ventures, etc. The common challenges that may be encountered, however, is the voluminous paperwork (license and permits) that are required to be adhered to.
-In the future, it is expected that governments will relax such requirements and bring in transparency in procedures, in order to facilitate the free flow of capital, resources, and people without the barriers of boundaries.
+With the growing emphasis on the concept of a global village, where the different corners of the world can be connected with the internet, such arrangements of FDI are only expected to grow in numbers and volume.
+FDIs can take the form of mergers, acquisitions, Joint ventures, etc. The common challenge may be encountered in the voluminous paperwork (license and permits) required to be adhered to.
+In the future, it is expected that governments will relax such requirements and bring transparency in procedures to facilitate the free flow of capital, resources, and people without the barriers of boundaries.

 This has been a guide to Foreign Direct Investment.
 Here we discuss the overview and types of FDI along with the advantages and disadvantages of foreign direct investment.
 You can also go through our other suggested articles to learn more –